Echigo-Tsumari Art Field 2026

 [Hours] 10:00 AM – 5:00 PM

-[Admission] Museum of Picture Book Art admission: Adults 800 yen, Elementary and Junior High School Students 400 yen, or Common Ticket
+[Admission] Museum of Picture Book Art and Wooden Fruit Museum admission: Adults 800 yen, Elementary and Junior High School Students 400 yen, or Common Ticket

 ■ Koji Suzuki × Tashima Seizo Talk Event